List of X-Men film series characters: Bobby Drake / Iceman

 In Days of Future Past, Iceman is a survivor of the Sentinels in the future.
 He is killed once before Bishop resets the timeline, and killed once more saving Rogue in the Rogue Cut.
 In the revised timeline, he is at the Institute dating Rogue.

+Ashmore voiced the character in X-Men: The Official Game.

-John Allerdyce/Pyro
+John Allerdyce / Pyro

-John Allerdyce/Pyro (played by Alexander Burton in X-Men and Aaron Stanford in other appearances) is a mutant with the ability to manipulate fire but not create it, causing him to use a Zippo lighter.
+John Allerdyce / Pyro (portrayed by Alexander Burton in X-Men and Aaron Stanford in other appearances) is a mutant with the ability to manipulate fire but not create it, causing him to use a Zippo lighter.
 He is a student at the Xavier Institute before joining the Brotherhood.

 Pyro is briefly shown as a student at the institute.
-In X2 he defects to the Brotherhood at the end of the film.
-In The Last Stand he assists Magneto's cause, and is defeated by Iceman in the final battle.
+In X2, he defects to the Brotherhood at the end of the film.
+In The Last Stand, he assists Magneto's cause and is defeated by Iceman in the final battle.
+He appears in X-Men: The Official Game, voiced by Steve Van Wormer.

 In Deadpool and Wolverine, Pyro works for Cassandra Nova in the Void, while also secretly working with the TVA.
 He is later killed by Nova.

 Robert Kelly

-Senator Robert Kelly (played by Bruce Davison) is a United States senator who advocated for the Mutant Registration Act.
-He is kidnapped by Mystique and Toad, and turned into a jellyfish-like mutate by Magneto's machine.
+Senator Robert Kelly (portrayed by Bruce Davison) is a United States senator who advocated for the Mutant Registration Act.
+He is kidnapped by Mystique and Toad and turned into a jellyfish-like mutant by Magneto's machine.
 He escapes and turns up on a beach in the United States before going to the Xavier Institute for help.
 His body slowly destabilizes into water, killing him in front of Storm.

-Kitty Pryde/Shadowcat
+Kitty Pryde / Shadowcat

-Kitty Pryde/Shadowcat (played by Sumela Kay in X-Men, Katie Stuart in X2 and Elliot Page in other appearances) is a mutant with the ability to phase through solid matter, and later the ability to send a persons mind back into their past selves.
+Kitty Pryde / Shadowcat (portrayed by Sumela Kay in X-Men, Katie Stuart in X2, and Elliot Page in other appearances) is a mutant with the ability to phase through solid matter, and later the ability to send a person's mind back into their past selves.
 She is a student at the Institute and later joins the X-Men.

 Kitty is seen as a student in the first two films.
 In The Last Stand, Kitty gets close with Iceman, to Rogue's jealousy.
 She joins the final battle, where she protects Leech from Juggernaut.

 In Days of Future Past, Kitty is a survivor and has gained the ability of chronoskimming, which she uses to help the team survive.
 She sends Wolverine back in time to deter the mobilization of the Sentinels.
 Wolverine stabs her, causing the team to recover Rogue to take her place in the Rogue Cut.
 In the revised timeline, she is a teacher at the institute.